LenaSchnedlitz/old-homepage/README.md

 npm run dev
 ```

-Refer to the official [Sapper documentation](https://sapper.svelte.dev/docs) for more details.
+Refer to the official [Svelte-Kit documentation](https://kit.svelte.dev/docs) for more details.

 ### Tests